 - Enhances the health and nourishment of the skin and coat

-Rubi, Beth and Laurie are all certified, insured and mobile Animal Massage Therapists.
+Rubi and Beth are certified, insured and mobile Animal Massage Therapists.
 All of Heal’s massage therapists have gone through the certification program/s at Northwest School of Animal Massage and have been around dogs their entire lives.
 They work closely with veterinarians in their area to help create a community focus for each animal they work with.
 Read their bios below to find out more about them:

 Rubi Sullivan is the founder and owner of Heal Animal Massage.
 She started her practice in 2006 and has been a busy bee ever since.
 Creating open communication between veterinarian, dog walker, trainer and herself she weaves her sessions to fit the needs of each particular patient.
 Rubi is trained in many facets of Animal Massage Therapy, including; swedish massage techniques, manual lymphatic drainage, scar tissue massage, myofascial release, trigger point work, hospice care and manual ligament therapy.
 She is an instructor with the Northwest School of Animal Massage, and also teaches short introduction classes for dog owners in the Portland Metro area.
 Please contact Heal to learn more about these interactive classes.

 Rubi is the proud animal caregiver for 3 amazing dogs and 2 wonderful cats.
-She lives with Thor-an Up-Cycled Great Pyrenees, Kai- a Husky Mix Extraordinaire and Sacha-a Pure-Breed Latin American Street Dog from the Galapagos.
-The kitties that run the house include Captain Trout-a handsome black furry guy and Lily-a high maintenance beauty.
-And last but certainly not least, her wonderful, supportive and patient husband.
+She lives with Thor - an Up-Cycled Great Pyrenees, Kai- a Husky Mix Extraordinaire and Sacha - a Pure-Breed Latin American Street Dog from the Galapagos.
+The kitties that run the house include Captain Trout - a handsome black furry guy and Lily-a high maintenance beauty.

 As a child, I was always surrounded by animals.
 I used to bring home every stray or abandoned animal, hoping to start my own rescue.
 I knew that I wanted to work around animals in some way and have looked for opportunities throughout my life to help animals.
 In 1994 I began by teaching Humane Education to Special Needs kids in the public school setting.